 At best, beach bean is tolerable.
 Some tribes that Cook encountered in Australia ate it, while others turned their noses at it.
 Cook, the first Englishman to eat beach beans, said they "were not to be despised," according to the Food History Almanac.
 On the other hand, according to the same source, Cook's naturalist, Joseph Banks, said they were "a kind of beans, very bad."

 Beach bean stands only six to 12 inches tall, but it sprawls.
 It's an adept climber if it encounters a shrub or tree.
 The flowers are various shades of pinks and violets, spurred and bloom year-round.
 The flowers give way to large, thick pods, three to six inches long.
-The leaves are large, relatively thick and come in threes.
+The leaves are large, relatively thick and compound, each with three leaflets.
 It is a perennial.

 In various parts of the world, beach bean is both food and medicine.
 In the Marshall Islands, it's used as a bath to "cleanse" the uterus after birth, and to treat babies who have skin rashes.
 The leaves are eaten as a salad green.
 In Australia, some tribes used beach bean roots to treat aches and pains, arthritis, leprosy and colds.
 One tribe would pick younger beans, soak them in water, mash them and make cakes to be roasted and eaten.
 The process was said to take the "badness" out of the beans.
 Some research has shown the plant to have antibacterial properties.
 It has been used as a hallucinogenic, but research doesn't back up claims that it has hallucinogenic properties.
 The leaves have been sold as "synthetic" marijuana.